 Master of Project Management

-Elmhurst College can help you develop these essential project management skills with its master of project management program.
+Elmhurst University can help you develop these essential project management skills with its master of project management program.
 The part-time, flexible format allows for both online and on-campus learning.
 Lectures are recorded so you can fit your studies into your schedule and not the other way around, and the 10-course program can be completed in as little as two years.

 Interested In Getting Started?